 200g bag of spinach

-1. Spray a deep roasting try with oil, stab the aubergines a few times with a fork and then spray them with oil.
-Pop them in an oven whole at 220C (200C fan) for around 50 minutes turning half way through cooking.
+1. preheat an o oven to 220°C/200°C fan/425°F/gas mark 7.
+Spray a deep roasting try with oil, stab the aubergines a few times with a fork and spray them with oil. roast in the oven whole for 50 mins, turning half way through cooking.

-4. Once the aubergines are soft take them out the oven.
-Carefully remove an aubergine and put it on a chopping board.
-Cut off the stalk and then cut in half lengthways.
+3. Once the aubergines are soft, take out the oven and transfer the first aubergine to a chopping board.
+Cut off the stalk and slice in half lengthways.
 Using a fork pin one half down and scrap the flesh out with a spoon.
-Pop the flesh in a big bowl, roughly mash with your fork and sprinkle with salt.
-Repeat until you have scraped out all four aubergines.
+Discard the skin and put the flesh in a separate bowl, roughly mash with a fork and sprinkle with salt.
+Repeat this process with all there aubergines.

-5. Pop your onion mix back on a medium heat with a tablespoon of water and warm through.
-Add the aubergine flesh and give it a good stir.
+4. Put the onion mix back over a medium heat along with a tbs of water and warm through.
+Add the aubergine flesh and give it a stir.
 Add the can of chopped tomatoes and bring to the boil.
 Once boiling reduce the heat and start adding the spinach a couple of handfuls at a time.
-Let it wilt down and incorporate into the curry before adding a couple more, stirring all the time.
+Allow the spinach to wilt down into the curry before adding a couple more handfuls, stirring continually.
 After the spinach has been added reduced the heat and cook for a further 20-30 minutes, stirring frequently.

-6. Serve our curry with the rice you cooked earlier, a couple of tablespoons of yogurt and a sprinkle of fresh coriander.
-Tasty!
+5. Finish by serving with the rice yogurt and a sprinkle of fresh coriander.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.

 V– Vegetarian Vn– Vegan Gf– Gluten free.
 Df– Dairy free.